apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 #### Using the Hive Parser ####

-if a user wants to create an external dataset that uses hive-parser to parse HDFS records, it is important that the datatype associated with the dataset matches the actual data in the Hive table for the correct initialization of the Hive SerDe.
+if a user wants to create an external dataset that uses hive-parser to parse HDFS objects, it is important that the datatype associated with the dataset matches the actual data in the Hive table for the correct initialization of the Hive SerDe.
 Here is the conversion from the supported Hive data types to AsterixDB data types:

 <table>
 <tr>